TMJ Treatment in Jonesboro, AR

 Our occlusal splints are easy to get used to because they fit your teeth snugly and comfortably.
 We will need to check it periodically because excessive grinding can wear away at the surface, making it less effective.

 Many of our patients report reduced symptoms after just a week or two of regular wear.
 This type of treatment can also help to prevent further damage to your jaw joint.

 If you have any of the symptoms listed above, you should consider an evaluation from Jonesboro dentist Anthony Bartels, DDS.
 He has extensive experience in treating jaw-related pain.
-Don’t suffer needlessly from headaches, jaw pain, and facial swelling when we can provide you with relief that is reliable.
+Don’t suffer needlessly from headaches, jaw pain, and facial swelling when we can provide you with reliable relief.

-If you have questions about TMJD or possible treatment options, call our Jonesboro, AR dental office to schedule.
+If you have questions about TMD or possible treatment options, call our Jonesboro, AR dental office to schedule.